Model category theory

 - Grégory Ginot, Thomas Tradler, Mahmoud Zeinalian, A Chen model for mapping spaces and the surface product (pdf)

-For more see model structure on dg-algebras over an operad.
+For more see also at model structure on dg-algebras over an operad.